China–Third World relations

-Sino-Third World relations refers to the general relationship between the two Chinese states across the Taiwan Strait (the People's Republic of China and the Republic of China) and the rest of the Third World.
+Sino–Third World relations refers to the general relationship between the People's Republic of China and the rest of the Third World.

-Next in importance to its relations with the superpowers—the Soviet Union and United States—during the Cold War were China's relations with the rest of the Third World.
+China's relations with the rest of the Third World were next in importance to its relations with the superpowers—the Soviet Union and United States—during the Cold War.
 Chinese leaders have tended to view the developing nations of Asia, Africa, and Latin America as a major force in international affairs, and they have considered China an integral part of this major Third World force.
 As has been the case with China's foreign relations in general, policy toward the countries of the developing world has fluctuated over time.
 It has been affected by China's alternating involvement in and isolation from world affairs and by the militancy or peacefulness of Beijing's views.
 In addition, China's relations with the Third World have been affected by China's ambiguous position as a developing country that nevertheless has certain attributes more befitting a major power.
 China has been variously viewed by the Third World as a friend and ally, a competitor for markets and loans, a source of economic assistance, a regional power intent on dominating Asia, and a "candidate superpower" with such privileges as a permanent seat on the UN Security Council.

 In addition to bilateral relations, China conducts international relations with other Third World countries through a variety of multi-lateral bodies or programs, including the Belt and Road Initiative, BRICS, the Forum on Africa-China Cooperation, the China-Arab States Cooperation Forum, and the G77.